 Fast moving consumer goods

-Malaysia – According to local reports, there are opportunities for Australian cyber security companies to assist in tackling newer sophisticated threats such as APTs, which have proliferated over the past few months.
+Malaysia – According to local reports, there are opportunities for Australian cyber security companies to assist in tackling newer sophisticated threats such as advanced persistent threats (APTs), which have proliferated over the past few months.

-Thailand – Thailand’s Eastern Economic Corridor (EEC) Office will work with government agencies and the private sector to sharpen the skills of more than 8,500 workers next year.
-The EEC Office estimates that more than 475,000 workers will be needed in the next five years, including people with the skills required by foreign companies.
+Thailand – The Eastern Economic Corridor (EEC) Office will work with government agencies and the private sector to sharpen the skills of more than 8,500 workers in 2021.
+The Office estimates that more than 475,000 workers will be needed in the next five years, including people with the skills required by foreign companies.
 The government is looking at ways to improve skills to better serve targeted industries, particularly in sectors such as next-generation cars, robotics, medical technology and aviation.

 Manufacturing & defence

-Thailand –Thailand’s Industrial Promotion Department is partnering with universities and the private sector on programs to help SMEs modernise their manufacturing operations.
-The aim is to help SMEs develop ‘smart factories’ in line with the country’s Thailand 4.0 policies.
-The goal is to equip companies with the technologies and know-how that will make them more globally competitive.
+Thailand – The Industrial Promotion Department is partnering with universities and the private sector to help SMEs modernise their manufacturing operations.
+It aims to help SMEs develop ‘smart factories’ to increase competitiveness, in line with the Thailand 4.0 policy.

 Vietnam – There appears to be a trend for global electronics manufacturers to move production to Vietnam.
-Samsung Electronics will stop producing personal computers in China and shift production to an existing factory in Vietnam to minimize costs.
-The factory in China will close this month and will be partly converted into a research and development (R&D)centre.
-Meanwhile, LG is considering scaling up its factory in Hai Phong and building an R&D hub.
-The moves comes as the Japanese Government has begun helping companies shift component supply to Vietnam, and other countries in Southeast Asia.
+For example, Samsung Electronics will stop producing personal computers in China and shift production to an existing factory in Vietnam to minimise costs.
+Apple is partly moving its production of iPads from China to Vietnam.
+In Vietnam, Apple is also seeking to increase production capacity for the HomePod mini, a voice-activated smart speaker.
+The moves comes as the Japanese Government has begun helping companies to diversify their supply chains.